inf380p/fall2021/syllabus.markdown

 * Attending **one ~~in-person~~ programming meetup** over the course of the semester.
 This should be with an off-campus group such as [Austin Python](https://www.meetup.com/austinpython/), our local Python user group.
 Contact me if you're not sure whether a specific event will qualify. **COVID-19 Modifications**: Ideally your event should involve synchronous interaction with other participants, but I know this can be difficult for remote events, as many have transitioned to more presentation-like formats.
 Do your best, and participate fully, whatever that involves for your event.
 One benefit of remote events is that you have drastically more to choose from, around the country and the world.

 * Extra Credit:  Contributing to **one open source project** in the form of a Github issue or pull request.
-This should be an active, independent (i.e. not related to this class).
+This should be an active, independent (i.e. not related to this class) project.
 See me to confirm that your chosen project will qualify.

 These experiences will combine with class assignments, readings, and in-class exercises to deepen students’ interest and facility with the concepts and skills we’ll learn.  ~~Students who are unable to attend the in-person meetups may propose a comparable virtual community interaction in its place.~~ (Virtual meetups explicitly allowed above).